oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 ## Watch Someone Else Do It

 One of my mild obsessions is how creativity, which we are raised to think of as feathery and ethereal, interacts with the grubby, mundane questions of daily routine.
+Whatever your belief system, at some level you must admit that that mysterious source from which creativity springs---call it your soul, your muse, your katra---is housed inside a meat bag, which insists on rest, nourishment, and amusement.

+For a time it was fashionable to pretend that these biological needs didn’t exist, or could be overcome with sheer willpower: Bill Clinton said he slept five hours only a night, Kim Jong Un claimed he never pooped.
+Now perhaps the pendulum has swung too far in the other direction, with mid-level VCs poring over their Apple Watch data to compete over who can sleep the soundest.
+But I think a moderate embrace of the fact that we are all meat bags, beyond being inherently healthy, good for creativity.

-A logical consequence of the Creativity Lives in Meat Bags principle is that the meat bag moves through space, doing groceries, picking up dog poop, and of course parking its butt at a desk eight hours a day.
+The meat bag demands maintenance.
+It wants seven to nine hours of quality sleep.
+Occasionally in a deadline-induced panic the meat bag can pull an all-nighter; but that cannot be the foundation of consistently good work.
+Its eye balls want more than the fluorescent prison of the Excel grid—they want to see mountains, and fields of green, or at least the open sky.
+The meat bag moves through space, doing groceries, picking up dog poop, and of course parking its butt at a desk eight hours a day.

-How exactly is butt-chair contact converted into finished output?
+But how exactly is butt-chair contact converted into finished output?
 How does that mysterious transfiguration happen?

 At one level I think that’s part of what a successful research assistantship is supposed to teach you.
 Like an apprentice of old, you sit with a skilled artisan each day and peer over their shoulder as they work.
 You learn to see the twists and turns of their research process through their eyes—its disappointments, its victories, its disappointments, its disappointments, its disappointments.